MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId> -ApplicationId <ApplicationId>
 ```

-Example 3 enumerates permissions that "owning" applications registered in the specified tenant have
+Example 3 enumerates permissions of the owning applications registered in the specified tenant.